General information on ranking

 • Main target groups: students and parents, higher education institutions

-• Level of comparison: institutional: 72; study programs: 3575
+• Level of comparison: institutional: 70; study programs: nearly 3600;

-• Major dimensions covered: innovation, research, teaching
+• Major dimensions covered: innovation, internationalization, research, teaching

 • Login to read more